vjlab/resources/tutorial-m3.md

 *Don Teng, 28 April 2017*

 1. Introduction
-2. Preparing a HPC Script
+2. Preparing a SLURM Script
-3. Running a HPC Script
+3. Running a SLURM Script
 4. Uploading/Downloading files
 5. Tips

 ## 1. Introduction
 A generic *programming script* is a text file containing a list of instructions for a computer to carry out.
 The computer must be given instructions in a very specific format that it can understand.

 M3 is the high-performance computing (HPC) resource provided by Monash.
+It's like having a second very, very powerful computer (Actually *computers*), but you can't easily interact with it with point-and-click interfaces.
+You have to tell it what to do by preparing a list of instructions, called a *SLURM script*.

-## 2. Preparing a Script for SLURM
+## 2. Preparing a SLURM Script
 [SLURM](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) is a queueing manager used by many HPCs around the world; widely used because it's open-source (i.e. free).
-It doesn't actually do any computation, it assigns user-submitted computing tasks to the nodes within a computing cluster as efficiently as possible.
+It's necessary because there are often multiple users requesting computational resources from the same HPC, with different computational demands, runtimes, and so on.
+So SLURM doesn't actually do any computation, it assigns user-submitted computing tasks to the nodes within the HPC cluster as efficiently as possible.

 A basic template for a SLURM script is in this repo, named `slurm-quickstart`.
+It's ready to be run without any modification.

 When reading a script, SLURM looks for an `# SBATCH` in front of these options.
 For intance, to tell SLURM your job name: